 Vasco #3 - 'La Byzantine' (1984).

-The French comic artist Gilles Chaillet is best remembered for his historical series 'Vasco' (1979), which follows the political and economical trials and tribulations in 14th century Italy.
+The French comic artist Gilles Chaillet is best remembered for his historical series 'Vasco' (1979-2015), which follows the political and economic trials and tribulations in 14th-century Italy.
 He also wrote and occasionally drew various comics set in ancient Rome, such as 'La Dernière Prophétie' (2002-2012), 'Diocletien' (2011) and 'Les Boucliers de Mars' (2011-2013).
-Storylines closer to our lifetime could be found in series like 'Tombelaine' (2001-2006) and 'Intox' (2003-2008).
-Throughout his career he was furthermore the longtime artist of 'Lefranc' (1976-1996) for Jacques Martin, and has worked as a colorist and ghost artist on many classic comic series through Studios Dargaud.
+Storylines closer to our lifetime were found in series like 'Tombelaine' (2001-2006) and 'Intox' (2003-2008).
+Throughout his career, Chaillet was additionally the longtime artist of 'Lefranc' (1976-1996) for Jacques Martin, and has worked as a colorist and ghost artist on many classic comic series through Studios Dargaud.
+He was additionally notable for drawing the 'Astérix' spin-off 'Les Aventures d'Idéfix' (scripts by Guy Vidal, 1972-1974), starring Obelix' dog Dogmatix.

 Early life

-Gilles Chaillet was born in 1946 in Paris.
-His father worked in architecture, despite not having the proper academic title for it.
-Chaillet enherited this love for architecture and was also interested in history, particularly the Roman Age and the Renaissance.
-He grew up reading Tintin magazine, where he loved 'Alix' by Jacques Martin.
+Gilles Raymond Maurice Chaillet was born in 1946 in Paris.
+He inherited his love for architecture from his father, who worked in this profession, despite not having the proper academic degree for it.
+Chaillet was also interested in history, particularly the Roman Age and the Renaissance.
+He grew up reading Tintin magazine, where he particularly loved the 'Alix' series by Jacques Martin.

-In 1965 he got hired by Studios Dargaud as a temporary replacement.
-Instead he would stay with the publishing company for the next 12 years.
-He did the coloring for series like Albert Uderzo's 'Tanguy et Laverdure', Michel Greg's 'Achille Talon', William Vance's 'Bob Morane' and Jean Giraud's 'Blueberry' pages.
-He also did the lay-outs for Dargaud magazines like Bonjour Bonheur, Chez Nous and Les Grandes Classiques du Roman Film, as well as 'Maudits Rois Fainéants' (1973) and 'Z'Heureux Rois Z'Henri' (1974), two books related to the TV shows by French comedians Roger Pierre and Jean-Marc Thibault.
-In 1966 he published a couple of gags in Tintin magazine, while he also made some illustrations for Le Journal du Dimanche.
+In 1965, nineteen-year old Gilles Chaillet was hired by Éditions Dargaud as a temporary replacement in its art department, but instead he stayed with the publishing company for the next twelve years.
+At Studios Dargaud, he did the coloring for the pages of Albert Uderzo's 'Tanguy et Laverdure', Michel Greg's 'Achille Talon', William Vance's 'Bob Morane' and Jean Giraud's 'Blueberry' pages.
+He also provided the lay-outs for Dargaud magazines like Bonjour Bonheur, Chez Nous and Les Grandes Classiques du Roman Film, as well as the books 'Maudits Rois Fainéants' (1973) and 'Z'Heureux Rois Z'Henri' (1974), which were related to TV shows by the French comedians Roger Pierre and Jean-Marc Thibault.
+In 1966, Chaillet drew a couple of gags for Tintin magazine, while he also made some illustrations for Le Journal du Dimanche.

-The anonymous studio artist managed to adapt into a variety of styles.
-Between 1972 and 1974 he was involved with merchandising revolving around René Goscinny and Albert Uderzo's franchise 'Astérix'.
-He ghost-drew 14 little spin-off comics with Idéfix the dog, based on stories by Guy Vidal ('Les Aventures d'Idéfix', 1972-1974).
-Chaillet also made some commercial designs of Astérix and Obélix for a series of labels for mustard jars, as well as the German film poster of the 1976 film 'The Twelve Tasks of Asterix'.
+As an anonymous studio artist, Gilles Chaillet managed to adapt into a variety of styles.
+Between 1972 and 1974, he was involved with merchandising revolving around René Goscinny and Albert Uderzo's 'Astérix' franchise.
+As a ghost artist, he drew 14 spin-off comic booklets with Idéfix the dog, based on stories by Guy Vidal ('Les Aventures d'Idéfix', 1972-1974).
+In addition, Chaillet made some commercial designs of Astérix and Obélix characters for a series of mustard jar labels, as well as the German film poster of the 1976 film 'The Twelve Tasks of Asterix'.

-Chaillet also redrew the final four pages of the 'Barbe Rouge' album 'Le Vaisseau de l'Enfer' (1974), when writer Jean-Michel Charlier was displeased with Victor Hubinon's work on these very four pages.
-Though Hubinon couldn't help it, since he was already in ill health at the time.
-The album would be his final contribution to the series, after which he passed away in 1979.
+In 1974, Chaillet redrew the final four pages of the 'Barbe-Rouge' album 'Le Vaisseau de l'Enfer', when series writer Jean-Michel Charlier was not satisfied with the work of regular artist Victor Hubinon, who was already in ill health at the time.
+The album marked Hubinon' final contribution to the series, and he passed away in 1979.

 Lefranc - 'L'Arme absolue' (1982).